 The Broken Places

-Colson and his deputy, Lillie, know they’ve got their work cut out for them.
-But they don’t count on one more unwelcome visitor: a tornado that causes havoc just as events come to a head.
+Colson and his deputy, Lillie, have their work cut out for them.
+But they don’t count on one more unwelcome visitor: a tornado that causes havoc just as the manhunt heats up.
 Communications are down, the roads are impassable—and the rule of law is just about to snap.

 “This ain’t no joke,” Esau Davis said.
 “We go home, you go home.
 But a few more years on our sentence don’t mean jack shit to us.
 We’ll kill you if we need to.”